Visit Central Asia

 Hissor Fortress, the 18th century residence of Turkic viziers under emir of Bukhara, is a short drive from the Tajik Capital of Dushanbe.

-If you're looking to spend more than a few months here, American Councils (www.americancouncils.org) runs a program sponsored by the Department of State that offers summer- and year-long study and homestay programs in nearly all the countries of Central Asia as well as greater Eurasia.
+If you're looking to spend more than a few months here, American Councils for International Education runs a program with many large governmental and non-governmental sponsors that offers summer- and year-long study and homestay programs in nearly all the countries of Central Asia as well as greater Eurasia.
 Several American universities also offer study abroad programs to Central Asia.

 If you're interested in working here, one of the best ways of experiencing the country and culture is by teaching English.
 You get to meet and interact with local people and you don't really need any special skills or qualifications to find a job (though having a TEFL certificate can make it easier).

 If you're looking for something more directly related to a vocational interest, the best route is to contact one of the numerous NGOs here directly.

 For short- and long-term volunteer experience, check out the following organizations: www.vfp.org, www.peacecorps.gov.

 ROGER NORUM is a graduate student at Oxford University.
 He spent this summer in Tajikistan studying Classical Persian.